 2014 Utilities Contracts Directive and Defence and Security Procurement Directive

-|Services and works concession contracts||2014 Concession Contracts Directive||€5.350 million|
+|Services and works concession contracts||2014 Concession Contracts Directive||€5.35 million|

-Contracts for certain social and other specific services are regulated to a limited 'light touch' extent.26 In particular, there is no obligation to follow one of the specified procedures, although one of the principal changes from the predecessor directives is that, above the thresholds, advertising and competition is required.
+Contracts for certain social and other specific services are regulated to a limited 'light touch' extent.30 In particular, there is no obligation to follow one of the specified procedures, although one of the principal changes from the predecessor directives is that, above the thresholds, advertising and competition is required.
 These services include health, social, educational, social security and community services.
 Any service that is not expressly listed as being subject to the 'light touch' regime is fully regulated.

-- the acquisition or rental of land;27
+- the acquisition or rental of land;31

-- certain research and development services;29 and
+- certain research and development services;33 and

-- certain financial services.30
+- certain financial services.34